4542elgh/SRTShiftJS/README.md

     1. This process will calculate constants like duration and until next timestamp.
 3. Manipulate a human readable timestamp column
 4. There is a 5 second timeout before recalculating all other fields (just in case you type slow)
-5. Save the newly calculated SRT
+5. Save the newly calculated SRT file

 # Calculations